teratron/magic-vibe/.magic-vibe/rules/expand.md

 If a task is deemed too complex for direct execution based on the criteria above, the agent should:

-1. **Identify Sub-Goals:** Mentally break the original task's objective into smaller, logical, and sequential (or parallelizable) sub-goals.
+1. **Identify Sub-Goals:** Mentally break the original task's objective into smaller, logical, and sequential (or parallelize) sub-goals.
 2. **Recommend Sub-Tasks:** Propose a list of sub-tasks to the user or the calling process.
 For each proposed sub-task, suggest:
     - A descriptive title.
     - A brief description of its objective.